seccubus/seccubus/_posts/11-03-14-seccubus-20alpha1-released.md

 Seccubus V2 is the next thing for the Seccubus project because:

-· Unlike V1 it actually has a design
+* Unlike V1 it actually has a design
-· V2 uses a real relational database unlike V1 which used the filesystem as
+* V2 uses a real relational database unlike V1 which used the filesystem as
 a hierarchical database
-· The V2 web API is a real API which returns XML in stead of HTML thus
+* The V2 web API is a real API which returns XML in stead of HTML thus
 returning the X to AJAX..
-· As quite a few people pointed out .I.m not a GUI designer..
+* As quite a few people pointed out .I.m not a GUI designer..
 Steve put
 together a great new user interface .That doesn.t suck..
-· All imports into V2 are based on IVIL.
+* All imports into V2 are based on IVIL.
 This makes the scanners
 extendible.
-· Unlike V1, the V2 version does not require the webserver to be able to
+* Unlike V1, the V2 version does not require the webserver to be able to
 read files from the Seccubus user.
-· Seccubus V2 has workspaces, which hold multiple scans of the same
+* Seccubus V2 has workspaces, which hold multiple scans of the same
 target.
-· Seccubus V2 will have lots of new features in time:
+* Seccubus V2 will have lots of new features in time:
-o Importing scans (allready supported via CLI)
+    * Importing scans (allready supported via CLI)
-o Manual findings
+    * Manual findings
-o Issues that group multiple findings together
+    * Issues that group multiple findings together
-o Trouble ticket system integration
+    * Trouble ticket system integration
-o Reporting
+    * Reporting
-o Full audit trail
+    * Full audit trail